What to Look For in a Pet Sitter

 Our E-Book on our website, also has businesses that will be happy to speak with you.
 The owners have been Clients !!

-11. Do you have a business phone and can I find your business phone number in the phone book yellow pages or call information under your business name?
+11. Do you have a business phone and can I find your business phone number online, website, Facebook page, Google or call information under your business name?

-Yes for PPSE, you can find us in the yellow pages and by calling information.
-We are also in almost every newspaper in the pet classified column in many cities that we service.
-Many pet sitting companies do not have a business phone, they just use their home phone which is frowned upon by the phone company.
-Or, they may use their cell phone, which may not always work in many areas and it is not found in the yellow pages or in information.
-You can tell if other companies have a business or personal phone by calling information or the way they answer the phone, if it is a personal phone they may answer by just saying “Hello” or they have a message with the business name and then personal names, using the home phone for double duty.
+Yes for PPSE, you can find us in all those places and by calling information.
+Many pet sitting companies do not have a business phone, they just use their cell phone.
+Cell phones may not always work in many areas.
+You can tell if other companies have a business or personal phone by the way they answer the phone, if it is a personal phone they may answer by just saying “Hello” or they have a message with the business name and then personal names, using the home phone for double duty.
 This is unprofessional and can be confusing.
-Also if you lose the phone number, you can’t call information, etc. This can be a big problem if you are on a trip, lose the phone number, something happened and you need to extend your trip.
-It is extremely important to be able to call information and get the phone number of your pet sitting company so that you can extend services in an emergency.
-This is a safety factor.

 12. Do you have a business checking account, not a personal account, so that when I pay you, I make the payments out to the company name not to a person?